-Whatever the driver, the pathologically ambitious can look sad, mad, or bad.
-It's their unidirectionality, their remorseless, relentless, indefatigable pursuit of narrow goals, that makes them both remarkable and misguided.
+Whatever the driver, the pathologically amount on sad, mad, or bad.
+It's their unidirectionality, their temorseless, relentless, indefatigable pursuit of narrow goals, that makes then both remarkable and misguided.

 So there is functional and dysfunctional ambition.
-Parents who want their children to do well and those pushy, demanding parents who may live vicariously through their pressured children.
+Parents who want their children to do well and those pushy demanding parents who may live vicariously through their pressured children.

-To misquote a famous prayer: "Give us the strength to achieve the things we can usefully achieve, the tolerance not to push ourselves and others too far, and the wisdom to know the difference."
+To misquote atamous prayer "Oire us the strength to achieve the things we can usefully achieve, the tolerance not to push ourselves and others too far, and the wisdom to know the difference."